Skip navigation

 Christopher Buckley

 My research interests connect the biomechanics of human movement and the objective quantification of gait and posture using wearable technology.
-In particular, I want to determine the value of wearable technology as a means to quantify human movement from accelerometer-based data and how novel signal processing techniques may provide unique and specific biomarkers to a mixture of movement disorders.
+In particular, I aim to determine the value of wearable technology as a means to quantify human movement from accelerometer-based data and how novel signal processing techniques may provide unique and specific biomarkers to a mixture of movement disorders.
 I strive towards discovering the optimum techniques of measuring human mobility so that it can both identify those at risk of mobility impairment, but also, to improve the efficacy of person-centered interventions so that people can remain physically active well into their later years.

 • Please visit the Pure Research Information Portal for further information